 Force creates push-back.
 All humans resist control, and kids are no different.
-The more they feel "pushed around" the more strong-willed kids rebel,
+When kids feel "pushed around" the strong-willed kids will rebel, and

-and the more compliant kids lose initiative and the ability to stand up for themselves.
+the more compliant kids will lose initiative and the ability to stand up for themselves.

 Choose your battles.
 Make sure your child knows you're on her side and she has some choices.
 Coach your child rather than trying to control her.
-Teaching
+Listening

-a child self-discipline raises a child who can think for herself, stand up for what's right, and isn't likely to be taken advantage of.
+to your child raises a person who can think for herself, stand up for what's right, and isn't likely to be taken advantage of.

 Discussions about whether kids are spoiled always indict parents for raising kids who aren't obedient, as if obedience is the holy grail to which parents